Aptivi/NitrocidKS/README.md

 - Regarding TTS support, we're looking for platform-independent text to speech library.
 Currently, it fails to compile on Mono on Linux.

-- Regarding 256 colored console support, we're going to drop support for Windows 7, 8, and 8.1, leaving Windows 10 and Unix the only OS supported to run KS.

 ## |-----+--> _Virus Warning_ <--+-----|

 Unfortunately, some parts of KS have been taken to avoid detection in the source code of a malicious executable file called payslip.exe.
 It got its entries for the following cybersecurity analyzers: